mtgjson/mtgjson-website/docs/data-models/card-set/README.md

 > - **Attributes:** <i class="optional">optional</i>

 > ### keywords
-> A list of keywords found on a card.
+> A list of keywords found on the card.
 >
 > - **Type:** `array[string]`
 > - **Introduced:** `v5.0.0`